Books from our Shelf to a Better Workplace

 by Luís Cardoso

-This portuguese book has the purpose to present the strategies that must be developed and the competitive factors for the economy and for companies of the XXI century.Know More
+This portuguese book has the purpose to present the strategies and the different competitive factors that must be developed and the competitive factors for the economy and for companies of the XXI century.Know More

 From Incremental to Exponential